Donald Trump sexual misconduct allegations: Jessica Leeds (1980s)

 In the early 1980s, Leeds was a businesswoman at a paper company on a flight from the Midwest, returning to New York.
 A flight attendant offered her an empty seat in the first-class cabin next to Trump.
 Leeds alleged that about 45 minutes after takeoff, Trump lifted the armrest and began touching her, grabbing her breasts, and tried to put his hand up her skirt.
 "He was like an octopus," she said.
 "His hands were everywhere.
 It was an assault."
 Leeds said she had sent a letter containing her allegations to the editor of The New York Times.
 Her story was printed by The New York Times in October 2016, along with the account from Rachel Crooks.

 Trump spokesman Jason Miller responded to the allegation calling it "fiction".
-Miller stated the charges were politically motivated "for this to only become public decades later in the final month of a campaign for president should say it all."
+Miller stated the charges were politically motivated "for this to only become public decades later in the final month of a campaign for president should say it all".
 Trump publicly threatened to sue the Times over the newspaper's publication of the allegation, and demanded a retraction.
 The Times rejected Trump's retraction demand, and Trump never followed through on his threat to take legal action against the company.
-An alleged witness to the case who claimed he saw "nothing untoward" upon the flight was former British Conservative county councillor from Gloucestershire, Anthony Gilberthorpe.
+A witness in the case who said he saw "nothing untoward" upon the flight was former British Conservative county councillor from Gloucestershire, Anthony Gilberthorpe.
 Gilberthorpe has previously made false allegations against politicians.